WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 >
 > **Note** \
 > The only occurrence of $x$ that got replaced was in the second term.
-> This is because the $\lambda x. \ y \ x$ "shadows" a new $x$ variable local to that abstraction, and thus substitution cannot occur without ruining that abstraction that so happens to use the same variable name $x$.
+> This is because the $\lambda x. \ y \ x$ "shadows" a new $x$ variable local to that abstraction, and thus, substitution cannot occur without ruining that abstraction that so happens to use the same variable name $x$.

 ### $\alpha$-conversion

 This *non-reduction* rule defines **renaming** of **bound variables** to avoid accidental **variable captures** during $\beta$-reduction *(mainly)*.
 This is called **capture-avoiding substitution**.[^LC] Remember, $\alpha$-conversion does not change the structure or meaning of any lambda term.
-It's defined as:

 $$
 \lambda x. \ T \implies \lambda y. \ T[x := y]
 $$

-Where $y$ is a new *fresh variable* that does not appear in $T$.
+$y$ is a new *fresh variable* that does not appear in $T$.
-This way we can ensure expressions have unique variables that will remain free even after substitution via $\beta$-reduction.
+This way, we can ensure expressions have unique variables that will remain free even after substitution via $\beta$-reduction.

 > **Example** \
 > A substitution that ignores the freshness condition could lead to errors: $(\lambda x.y)[y:=x]=\lambda x.(y[y:=x])=\lambda x.x$.
 This erroneous substitution would turn the constant function $\lambda x.y$ into the identity $\lambda x.x$.